TykTechnologies/tyk-charts/tyk-oss/README.md

 To enable or disable each component, change the corresponding enabled flag.

-Also, you can set the version of software at `image.tag` for each component.
-You could find the list of version tags available from Docker hub.
+Also, you can set the version of each component through `image.tag`.
+You could find the list of version tags available from [Docker hub](https://hub.docker.com/u/tykio).

 ## Prerequisites